A 400-strong masked mob attacked police and paramedics with bottles and bricks after a party spiralled out of control.

 The London Ambulance Service also said staff had come "under attack" as bottles were thrown.

-A picture on the London Ambulance Service's Joint Response Unit twitter account (@LAS_JRU) shows a a police officer protecting a paramedic who is treating a patient.
+A picture on on the London Ambulance Service's Joint Response Unit twitter account (@LAS_JRU) shows a a police officer protecting a paramedic who is treating a patient.

 The caption reads: "One of our operatives is protected by MPSHackney while treating patient in difficult environment #999family".